maths2ai/Deep_Reinforcement_Learning/Actor_Critic/SAC/SAC.md

+# SAC

-# My implementation of Soft Actor Critic algorithm
+My implementation of Soft Actor Critic algorithm.
+The code is largerly inspired by pranz24 code.